-When he started his graduate studies at UC Berkeley, Dr. Taha also joined the Lawrence Berkeley National Laboratory (Berkeley Lab) as a graduate student research assistant in the then Applied Science Division.
+Upon starting his graduate studies at UC Berkeley, Dr. Taha joined the Lawrence Berkeley National Laboratory (Berkeley Lab) as a graduate student research assistant in the then Applied Science Division.
 His masters and doctoral theses at UC Berkeley developed methodologies for and incorporated early efforts in "urbanizing" mesoscale meteorological models -- improving the parameterizations and representations of processes within the urban canopy and boundary layers.
 The goal was to increase the region- and site-specificity of meteorological simulations and, thus, the accuracy of dependent energy demand, environmental, and air-quality modeling and analysis.
 In 2003, Dr. Taha resigned from the Berkeley Lab to start Altostratus Inc., in Martinez, California.
-From 2004 to 2011, he also was Adjunct Professor in the Department of Meteorology and Climate Science at San Jose State University.
-Currently, he also is an Affiliate with the Berkeley Lab.
+From 2004 to 2011, he also was Adjunct Professor in the Department of Meteorology and Climate Science at San Jose State University and, since 2015, has been an Affiliate Scientist with the Berkeley Lab.

 During the time he was a post-doctoral fellow (1990-1992) and then a Staff Scientist (1992-2003) at the Berkeley Lab, Dr. Taha was lead meteorological and air-quality modeler for projects analyzing the impacts of meso-meteorology, urban climates, and heat islands on energy use, emissions, and air quality.
 Beginning in 1996, he became Principal Investigator.
 Studies he worked on were funded by the US Department of Energy (US DOE), US Environmental Protection Agency (US EPA), National Aeronautics and Space Administration (NASA), California Energy Commission (CEC), Toronto Atmospheric Fund (TAF, Canada), Southern California Edison (SCE), California Institute for Energy and Environment (CIEE), and the Union of Concerned Scientists (UCS).
 In 1997, he was awarded a Fellowship from the Japan Society for the Promotion of Science (JSPS) to further his collaborative efforts.